tue-mps-edu/asd-engd-project-2019-thermal-object-detection/README.md

 **TF-TRT** - TensorRT optimized graph (FP16)

-The above benchmark timings were gathered after placing the Jetson TX2 in MAX-N mode.
-To do this, run the following commands in a terminal:
+The above benchmark timings were gathered after the Jetson TX2 was placed in MAX-N mode.
+To set TX2 into MAX-N mode, run the following commands in a terminal:

 ```
-sudo nvpmodel -m 0
+$ sudo nvpmodel -m 0
-sudo ~/jetson_clocks.sh
+$ sudo ~/jetson_clocks.sh
 ```

 <a name="rt_od"></a>
 ### Real-time object detection with TensorRT optimized models

-The `camera_tf_trt.py` scripts supports video inputs from: (1) a video file, say mp4, (2) an image file, say jpg or png, (3) an RTSP stream from an IP CAM, (4) a USB webcam, (5) the Jetson onboard camera.
-Check out its help message about how to invoke it with a specific video source.
+The `camera_tf_trt.py` scripts supports video inputs from one of the following: (1) a video file, say mp4, (2) an image file, say jpg or png, (3) an RTSP stream from an IP CAM, (4) a USB webcam, (5) the Jetson onboard camera.
+Check out the help message about how to invoke the script with a specific video source.

 ```
 $ python3 camera_tf_trt.py --help